Cookie Consent

 Government and public services: Access to citizens’ personal data and official communications

-Verosint evaluates a variety of constantly changing data using related to the device, browser and location associated with an access request, detecting risk signals that point to an account takeover attempt.
+Verosint evaluates a variety of constantly changing data related to the valid account holder's device, browser and location associated with each access request.
+Verosint uses this data and AI analytics to then detect risk signals that indicate an account takeover attack, credential stuffing attack, and more.

-Integration with identity security platforms, Verosint is able to orchestrate additional authentication or identity proofing challenges for suspicious access attempts by requiring additional verification—or, when necessary, to block a login completely.
+By integrating with security platforms, Verosint is able to orchestrate additional authentication or identity proofing challenges for suspicious access attempts by requiring additional verification—or when necessary- block a login attempt completely.

-IMost importantly, while Verosint makes it easy to block or challenge access by suspicious actors, we make it just as easy to provide frictionless and convenient access to legitimate users.
+Most importantly, while Verosint makes it easy to block or challenge access by high risk users, we make it just as easy to provide frictionless and convenient access to legitimate customers.